Fathima1997/computer-security-project/README.md

 Lastly, you must provide a Makefile and a readme if you don’t use the skeleton, and the Makefile must work on Linux.

-## Submission Procedure

-Just edit the appropriate piazza post to reflect the url of your git repository and the list of team members.

 # References

 <div id="refs" class="references">